Saving up for Florida can be a challenge. So what’s our approach and how can we keep going back every year?

 Once I have a good idea of how much we can save each month and when we can go, we’ll have a look at the options.
 If we can get it cheaper we can go sooner, if we decide to travel in style then it might push things back.

 I’ll start to look at the travel agent websites.
 If we have a good date range I’ll quite happily spend an evening looking at every date and every price over the whole range of dates we could go.
 By doing this I found that traveling on a Wednesday seems pretty cheap.
-I actually saved over £300 by flying on a Wednesday rather than the day before so don’t let a travel agent pick your dates.
+I actually saved over £300 by flying on a Wednesday rather than the day before so don’t let a travel agent pick your dates for you.

 Once we’ve decided when and where we are going based on how much we can save I do something crazy, I book it!
 Some people wait but for me, those people are less likely to go plus I like a bit of pressure on me so I book it.
 Once it’s booked I keep chipping away at the balance.
 I make sure I’m set up online so I can pay anything extra off the balance.
 It works really well and it’s a real game to see the amount coming down.
+The day when you have paid off the balance is such a great feeling, we are going and it’s paid for!!!

 So that’s what I do but to actually find the money to go here is a few more practical ideas for saving up for Florida…